The average and minimum salary in Belgrade, Serbia provide insightful data for expats willing to work and invest in this Balkan nation

 That salary applies for a month with 176 worked hours (full time).
 More information is available here (in Serbian).

 Average Salary in Belgrade, Serbia

-The average salary in Belgrade, Serbia is of around 53.000 Serbian Dinars, or slightly less than 500 dollars.
+The average salary in Belgrade, Serbia in 2021 is around 60000 Serbian Dinars, or slightly more than 600 dollars.
 It is one of the lowest salaries for an European capital, and comparable to those of Sarajevo in Bosnia Herzegovina, and slightly less than in Sofia, Bulgaria.